1aki/akiris/README.md

 # This is my TETRIS
 I makeing tetris game.
-because...
+because I like tetr.io but our school was blocked tetr.io

-I like tetr.io but our school was blocked tetr.io **DOESN'T MATTER**.
+**DOESN'T MATTER**.

 then... **JUST MAKE IT**.